nathanjones4323/apple-watch-data/README.md

 ## TODO <a name = "todo"></a>

-* `./metabase/docker-entrypoint-initdb.d/create_questions.py` needs to run as a DB init script.
-* When initializing Metabase with the automated reports, create the "Strong" `collection` in metabase before the `report_card`
-* Data types are broken when you import the `report_card` data into Metabase.
-Need to fix this.
+* Using the Metabase API to initialize questions
 * Must disable the Friendly display names setting in Metabase admin for the `report_card` data to import correctly.
 Manual for now
 * Find a dynamic way to set the values for
   * graph.x_axis.title_text
   * graph.y_axis.title_text
   * graph.dimensions
   * graph.metrics
+* For the API to work, the Metabase admin must be logged in.
+This is not ideal.
+Need to find a way to authenticate the API calls without doing setup through the GUI.
+* Update the **Getting Started** section of the README with all of the steps to get the app running and initialized
+* Check if questions exist before initializing them (changes tot `create_questions.py` module required)